El ángel de Budapest

 El ángel de Budapest (Angel of Budapest) is a Spanish 2011 World War II-Holocaust television film based on the book Un español frente al Holocausto ("A Spaniard against the Holocaust") written by journalist and radio executive director Diego Carcedo.
 The executive producers are José Manuel Lorenzo, Eduardo Campoy and István Major, the first two had collaborated on the spiritual film Sin noticias de Dios (2001).
 The film was shot between 9 November 2010 and 23 December 2010 in Budapest, Hungary.

 Plot

 The plot focuses on Ángel Sanz Briz, a Spanish ambassador in Hungary during World War II.
 Operating until early 1944 in Budapest, he helped to save the lives of thousands of Jews from the Holocaust.
 He issued them protective papers and lodged them in Spanish safe houses, covered by the embassy's sovereignty.
-At that time, the Hungarian government was persecuting and deporting Jews to Nazi death camps.
+At that time, the Hungarian government was persecuting and deporting Jews to Nazi Germany death camps.

 A romantic storyline follows the lovelife of Antal, a Hungarian Jew who falls in love with the daughter of an Arrow Cross official of the Fascist government.
 Antal slowly turns to the resistance movement to save the couple.